NormannR/dolARK/docs/index.md

 # DolARK

 ## Introduction

 DolARK is an experimental project to solve heterogenous agents models with infinitely lived agents.
-It relies on [Dolo](https://EconForge.github.io/dolo/) to model individual agents behavious and extends its modeling language to describe distributions of agents and aggregate dynamics.
+It relies on [Dolo](https://EconForge.github.io/dolo/) to model individual agents behaviors and extends its modeling language to describe distributions of agents and aggregate dynamics.

-We aim to support the following basic cases:
+We aim to support the following basic features on the household's side:

-- heterogenous preferences, i.i.d. idiosyncratic shocks [no aggregate risk](equilibrium.md)
+   - homogeneous as well as heterogeneous preferences
+   - idiosyncratic shocks, which need not to be i.i.d and whose process can be conditioned by the value of aggregate shocks, as in Krusell and Smith (1998)

+As for the aggregate side, the following features shall be supported :

+   - presence of aggregate shocks
-- homogenous preferences, [perturbation](perturbation.md) w.r.t. aggregate risk
+   - presence of aggregate state variables

-- homogenous preferences, dimension reduction of the state-space a la [Krussell-Smith](krussell_smith.md)
+In terms of resolution method, we aim at implementing Reiter (2009) with some state-space reduction methods, whether it be the vanilla one or the DCT-related one Bayer and Luetticke (2020) make a case for.

+!!!note

+	2021, June 24 update: conditional processes still need to be implemented in dolo.
+Moreover, the considered processes for idiosyncratic shocks need to be discretizable into Markov processes.
+For now, Reiter (2009) is the only implemented method.

 ## Frequently Asked Questions

 No question was ever asked.
 Certainly because it's all very clear.

-## Developper Corner
+## Developers' Corner

 ### Contribute to the documentation